Kids' meal: Criticism

-Toys being inappropriate for the target audience's age group
+Inappropriate toys

-Burger King has received controversy for promoting and aiming at children several PG-13 rated films, including 1998's Small Soldiers, 2005's Star Wars: Episode III – Revenge of the Sith, and 2007's The Simpsons Movie.
+Burger King has received controversy for promoting and aiming at children several PG-13 rated films, including The Lost World: Jurassic Park, Small Soldiers, Wild Wild West, Star Wars: Episode III – Revenge of the Sith, and The Simpsons Movie.
 McDonald's similarly received criticism for releasing Happy Meal toys for the film Batman Returns, eventually recalling and stopping the promotion of the toys following complaints from parents that Batman Returns was unsuitable for children.
+Despite the controversy, McDonald's still promoted the film's sequel Batman Forever three years later.
 When McDonald's promoted 2015's Minions there was controversy because parents thought one of the toys used profanity.

 Legislation

-In the United States, kids' meals have been blamed for ingraining unhealthy dietary habits in youngsters and augmenting child obesity.
+In the United States, kids' meals have been blamed for ingraining unhealthy dietary habits in children and augmenting child obesity.
 In 2010, Santa Clara County, California implemented a ban on toys accompanying kids' meals that fail nutritional standards; affected restaurants showed a 2.8- to 3.4-fold improvement in Children's Menu Assessment scores from pre- to post-ordinance (e.g., improvements in on-site nutritional guidance; promotion of healthy meals, beverages, and side items; and toy marketing and distribution activities) with minimal changes at unaffected restaurants.
 San Francisco County enacted the same ban, and similar ones have been proposed or considered in other cities or states across the country.
 Research that examined the impact of the San Francisco ban indicated that both affected restaurant chains responded to the ordinance by selling toys separately from children's meals, but neither changed their menus to meet ordinance-specified nutrition criteria.
 Conversely, legislators in Arizona prohibited such restrictions, and Florida state senators proposed the same.

 Outside the United States, Spain and Brazil have also considered such measures.
-Chile has banned toys in kids' meals altogether.
+In 2012, Chile banned toys in kids' meals altogether.